How Bon Jovi’s Hastily Assembled Debut Pointed to Bigger Things

 The urgency of the situation certainly explains the hodgepodge collection of musicians that became Bon Jovi the band: a veteran rhythm section comprised of bassist Alec John Such and drummer Tico Torres matched with three young guns in Jon, his high-school pal and keyboard player David Bryan and hot lead guitarist Richie Sambora.

-The band eventually built up more of an audience a year later with its much-improved sophomore album, 7800° Fahrenheit, but it wasn't until the world-conquering, multi-platinum Slippery When Wet, released in 1986, that they began their 30-year domination.
+Bon Jovi eventually built up more of an audience a year later with its much-improved sophomore album, 7800° Fahrenheit.
+But it wasn't until the world-conquering, multi-platinum Slippery When Wet, released in 1986, that they began their 30-year domination.
 In the group's defense, Bon Jovi turned out quite well for such a hastily assembled first effort.
 And no one can argue with the long-term results, as Bon Jovi powered forward toward late-‘80s ubiquity and then survived the grunge era that felled so many of their peers.

 You Think You Know Bon Jovi?